sql-formatter-org/sql-formatter-vscode/README.md

 - `newlineBeforeSemicolon`: Whether to place semicolon on its own line or on previous line

-- `trailingNewline`: Whether to ensure there is a trailing newline at the end of the file

 - `paramTypes`: Specifies parameter placeholders types to support

 ## Having a problem?